Automata Learning from Preference and Equivalence Queries: The Algorithm

-\subsubsection{Unification and Constraints}
+\subsubsection{4.2 Unification and Constraints}

 Since \textit{preference queries} return observations comparing the values of two sequences, we leverage a simple unification algorithm to ensure the number of unique variables in the table remains bounded by $|\Sigma^O|$.
-Whenever we observe the constraint $f(s_1)=f(s_2)$, this implies $T(s_1)=T(s_2)$, so we add $\Gamma[s_1]$ and $\Gamma[s_2]$ to an \boldemph{equivalence class} $\mathbb{C}$, and elect a \boldemph{representative} from $\mathbb{C}$. \begin{definitions} An \boldemph{equivalence class} $\mathbb{C}$ of variables is a subset of $\mathcal{V}$ with the property that each member of $\mathbb{C}$ is equivalent to every other member in $\mathbb{C}$.
-A \boldemph{representative} $\mathbb{C}.\text{\textsc{rep}}$ of an equivalence class is a deterministically elected member of the equivalence class.
-The set of variables $\mathcal{V}$ can be partitioned into disjoint equivalence classes.
-The set of equivalence classes $\mathcal{C}_{EC}$ corresponds with the partitioning of $\mathcal{V}$ into the smallest possible number of equivalence classes consistent with equality constraints.
-The set of equivalence class representatives $\mathcal{R}$ is given by $\mathcal{R}=\{\mathbb{C}.\text{\textsc{rep}}|\mathbb{C}\in\mathcal{C}_{EC}\}$. \end{definitions}
+As a reminder, unification involves symbolically solving for representatives and rewriting all constraints and variables in terms of those representatives.
+Whenever we observe the constraint $f(s_1)=f(s_2)$, this implies $T(s_1)=T(s_2)$, so we add $\Gamma[s_1]$ and $\Gamma[s_2]$ to an \boldemph{equivalence class} $\mathbb{C}$, and elect a \boldemph{representative} from $\mathbb{C}$.
+The unification algorithm is presented in Appendix Algorithm \ref{alg:unification-a}.